MAMOUN-kamal-alshisani/Blogify/README.md

-# Social-Omega
+# MnBlog
-social media website built using react.js
+blogs website built using react.js and node.js